Patient Information Leaflets (PILs)

 The offer to provide details of source materials used to inform the British Association of Dermatologists' PILs is for instances where the advice provided in the PILs does not reflect local practice and therefore evidence supporting said advice needs to be produced.
 It is not an offer to conduct literature searches or supply bibilographic materials for your own research.

-Steroids are naturally occurring chemicals, produced mainly by the adrenal glands in the abdomen.
+Steroids are naturally occurring chemicals, produced by the body.
 There are different types of steroids, and the type most commonly used to treat skin problems is known as a corticosteroid.
 Corticosteroids treat skin conditions by suppressing inflammation and reducing the amount of collagen in the skin.
-Corticosteroids that are applied to the skin in the form of creams, ointments, lotions, mousses, shampoos gels or tapes are known as topical corticosteroids (TCS).
+Corticosteroids that are applied to the skin in the form of creams, ointments, lotions, mousses, shampoos, gels or tapes are known as topical corticosteroids (TCS).

-TCS are available in four potencies: mildly potent, moderately potent, potent and very potent.
+TCS are available in different strengths, or potencies: mildly potent, moderately potent, potent and very potent.
 Your doctor will decide on the correct strength for you on the basis of the nature of your condition, your age and the area of your body being treated.